 KOSMOS Workshop 2017

-On the 30th-31st of March 2017, the Geomatics Lab is hosting the Workshop "Remote Sensing of Ecosystem Functioning", bringing together a group of researchers from GEO BON (Group on Earth Observations Biodiversity Observation Network) Ecosystem Function Working Group.
-On the 30th the workshop will take the form of a mini-conference with public talks on the topic.
-We invite all interested students and researchers to attend these talks.
-If you cannot make it to Berlin, you are welcome to watch the full program via live stream.
+On the 30th-31st of March 2017, the Geomatics Lab has hosted the Workshop "Remote Sensing of Ecosystem Functioning", bringing together a group of researchers from GEO BON (Group on Earth Observations Biodiversity Observation Network) Ecosystem Function Working Group.
+On the 30th the workshop had the form of a mini-conference with public talks on the topic.
+Numerous interested students and researchers attended the talks.

 In times of global change, international societal targets were defined to help prevent and mitigate losses in global biodiversity.
 In order to monitor progresses towards these targets, it is necessary to monitor biodiversity globally and in a standardized manner.
 This leads to the definition of Essential Biodiversity Variables (EBVs) relating to biodiversity ranging from genes to ecosystems.
 Ecosystem functioning is a highly relevant EBV class, as it enhances our knowledge and understanding of ecosystem processes and its change.
 It comprises variables such as net primary productivity, secondary productivity, nutrient retention, and disturbance regime.
 The global characterisation and monitoring of ecosystem functioning, while being a field of ongoing research, is only possible through remote sensing approaches and thus requires a deep knowledge on both the remote sensing and ecosystem ecology disciplines.